 Try Acupuncture

-In addition to Western fertility treatments, the traditional Chinese medical practice of acupuncture may improve menstrual health and coping for women experiencing emotional stress during IVF treatment.
-While there’s no data that shows acupuncture increases live births or clinical pregnancy, some studies show that it does increase blood flow and contribute to relaxation, which can help your chances of pregnancy.
+In addition to Western fertility treatments, the traditional Chinese medical practice of acupuncture may improve menstrual health and coping for women experiencing emotional difficulties during IVF treatment.
+There’s no data that shows acupuncture increases live births or clinical pregnancy.
+However, some studies show that it increases blood flow and contributes to relaxation.
+This can help your chances of pregnancy.

 Taking the Next Step

-Despite the many lifestyle changes a person can make to improve their chances of getting pregnant, there could be many reasons why you may be struggling with fertility.
+A person can make many lifestyle to improve their chances of getting pregnant.
+However, they may still be struggling with fertility.

 Here at Dr. Tanya Williams Fertility Center in North York, we’re always there to help you on your journey to getting pregnant and having a fruitful fertility journey.
 Schedule an appointment with your family doctor and print out our patient referral form to get started.